 Our operations have consumed substantial amounts of cash since inception.
 Identifying potential product candidates and conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain regulatory approval and achieve product sales.
 We expect to continue to incur significant expenses and operating losses over the next several years as we conduct clinical trials of our product candidates, initiate future clinical trials of our product candidates, advance our preclinical programs, seek marketing approval for any product candidates that successfully complete clinical trials and advance any of our other product candidates we may develop or otherwise acquire.
 In addition, our product candidates, if approved, may not achieve commercial success.
-Our revenue, if any, will be derived from sales of products that we do not expect to be commercially available for a number of years, if at all.
+Our revenue, if any, primarily will be derived from sales of products that we do not expect to be commercially available for a number of years, if at all.
 If we obtain marketing approval for any product candidates that we develop or otherwise acquire, we expect to incur significant commercialization expenses related to product sales, marketing, distribution and manufacturing.
 We also expect an increase in our expenses associated with creating additional infrastructure to support operations as a public company.

-As of December 31, 2021, we had cash and cash equivalents of \$149.1 million.
-We believe that our existing cash and cash equivalents, along with full access to our term loan facility with Silicon Valley Bank, will be sufficient to fund our operating expenses and capital requirements into the fourth quarter of 2023.
+As of December 31, 2022, we had cash and cash equivalents of \$87.9 million.
+We believe that our existing cash and cash equivalents will be sufficient to fund our operating expenses and capital requirements into the first quarter of 2024.
 This estimate is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we expect.
-Further, this estimate reflects that our strategic prioritization efforts to improve operating efficiency, including pausing development of TSHA-101 and the reduction of our headcount by approximately 35% in March 2022.
 Changes may occur beyond our control that would cause us to consume our available capital before that time, including changes in and progress of our development activities, acquisitions of additional product candidates, and changes in regulation.
 Our future capital requirements will depend on many factors, including:

-- the scope, progress, costs and results of discovery, preclinical development, laboratory testing and clinical trials for TSHA-101, TSHA-102, TSHA-105, TSHA-118, TSHA-120, TSHA-121 and any current and future product candidates that we advance; - our ability to access sufficient additional capital on a timely basis and on favorable terms, including with respect to our term loan facility with Silicon Valley Bank; - the extent to which we develop, in-license or acquire other product candidates and technologies in our gene therapy product candidate pipeline; - the costs and timing of process development and manufacturing scale-up activities associated with our product candidates and other programs as we advance them through preclinical and clinical development; - the number and development requirements of product candidates that we may pursue; - the costs, timing and outcome of regulatory review of our product candidates; - our headcount growth and associated costs as we expand our research and development capabilities and establish a commercial infrastructure; - the costs of establishing and maintaining our own commercial-scale cGMP manufacturing facility;
+- the scope, progress, costs and results of discovery, preclinical development, laboratory testing and clinical trials for TSHA-102, TSHA-120 and any current and future product candidates that we advance; - our ability to access sufficient additional capital on a timely basis and on favorable terms, including with respect to our term loan facility with Silicon Valley Bank; - the extent to which we develop, in-license or acquire other product candidates and technologies in our gene therapy product candidate pipeline; - the costs and timing of process development and manufacturing scale-up activities associated with our product candidates and other programs as we advance them through preclinical and clinical development;

-- the costs and timing of future commercialization activities, including product manufacturing, marketing, sales, and distribution, for any of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; and - the costs of operating as a public company.
+- the number and development requirements of product candidates that we may pursue; - the costs, timing and outcome of regulatory review of our product candidates; - our headcount growth and associated costs as we expand our research and development capabilities and establish a commercial infrastructure: - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales, and distribution, for any of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - · the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; and - the costs of operating as a public company.